fulyakocaman/PortfolioProjects/Intro_Machine_Learning/Turkey_Fences/README.md

-Project 1, Spring 2021
-due February 25 / February 26

-In this project you will familiarize yourself with Python and Jupyter by implementing a rudimentary outlier detection algorithm.
+In this project I familiarized myself with Python and Jupyter by implementing a rudimentary outlier detection algorithm.

 Dataset: The file participants.csv contains meeting attendance data reported by Zoom for the first three weeks of a course.
 Each row contains the name of a student along with the number of minutes that the student was logged in to the course Zoom meeting.